 Turtles enjoy a varied omnivorous diet, and depending on the type of turtle, they may eat jellyfish, small invertebrates, sea sponges or sea vegetation such as seaweed or aquatic algae.

-Turtles can grow to exceptionally large sizes!
+Turtles can grow to substantial sizes!
 The largest is the leatherback sea turtle (Dermochelys coriacea).
 It’s easily distinguished by the lack of a bony shell, which is replaced by a leathery carapace.
 Adult leatherbacks have an average length of 1-1.75 metres and can weigh anywhere between 250 to 700 kg.

 They are not good swimmers, but will occasionally enter bodies of water (such as at a waterhole or even a puddle) to clean themselves or drink water.